mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 Much like with bug reports, I found invaluable to have a pull request template with a checklist for external users (and often, for myself as well).
 Mentioning things like runnnig tests and formatting the code with the appropriate formatter(s) can save everyone a lot of time.

-Another thing I realised is helpful is to make sure that each pull request is associated to an issue.
+Another thing I realised is helpful is to make sure that each pull request is associated with an issue.
 Sometimes users will open pull requests that implement features without those features ever being discussed.
 Chances are the user is trying to be helpful, but sometimes those features need a bit of discussion.
 I find that those are the cases where an associated issue will be the most helpful.